 "For those of you who don't speak French, he just said (beat) something in French."

-Basically, if something should be subtitled for the audience to be reasonably expected to understand it, but it isn't.
-As such, single, recognisable phrases such as those that are common in Poirot Speak
+Something should be subtitled for the audience to be reasonably expected to understand it, but it isn't.

 This may be used to make a point of the Language Barrier

 — our viewpoint character can't understand what's being said, so neither can we, forcing us to empathise with their confusion or isolation.
 If this is the case, a bit of Translation Convention